 More simply put:

-- People buy with their heart and justify the purchase with their head
+People buy with their heart (“I loved that video game as a child!”) and justify the purchase with their head (“And I need to get Jamal something for his birthday anyway.”)

 Understanding Emotional Brand Triggers

-At the very first marketing conference I attended, I discovered an incredibly valuable tool that has helped me to not only identify the emotional brand triggers for my brands, but help my clients identify the emotions that drive their customers to buy.
+At one of the very first marketing conferences I attended, I discovered a valuable resource for identifying emotional brand triggers for my clients.
 It’s a list of 50 emotional reasons people buy from the book Guerrilla Marketing by Jay Conrad Levinson.
+And I have used this list to help my clients sell more products and services.

 - To make more money